Mother-Daughter Communication: Practical Tips for Improvements

 • Validate emotions even if memories differ

-Sometimes, despite our best efforts, we face the challenge of a mother who seems unwilling or unable to listen.
-This is often a source of deep pain in the mother wound healing process.
-Here are some approaches that can help:
+Despite your best efforts, you may face the challenge of a mother or daughter who seems unwilling or unable to listen.
+This is often a source of deep pain in the mother wound healing process, but it can help to focus on emotional expression and understand maternal resistance

 Real-World Success with My Clients